usatales.com

 At Enterprise Beach, as it is also sometimes called, you have the option to either lounge in the calm lagoon area or go swimming in the stronger waves at the other end of the beach.

-The latter can chance you a glimpse of colorful fish and even a turtle or two swimming in the pristine waters of the Caribbean.
+The latter can give you a glimpse of colorful fish and even a turtle or two swimming in the pristine waters of the Caribbean.

 Meanwhile, many visit the historic fishing village of Oistin, located near Miami Beach, on the weekends for the Friday Fish Fry, a weekly food festival of sorts, with fish- grilled, fried, or roasted- being the central ingredient.